jlinoff/pam/PROPOSAL.md

 password never recovers the plaintext — rather than that decryption fails, which is only true 255 times in 256.

-## 10. Fixed: two suites ran without gating the build
+## 10. Two suites ran without gating the build — RELEASED in v2.4.0

 Found because 16 new breach tests were added and the reported total did not
 move: still 308.